- Eligibility: Upon being hired into a benefits-eligible position

 Will credits I earn be acceptable by a degree program at Cornell?
 That’s a decision for the college to which you apply.

 How do I enroll for a class?
 Enrollment is done by paper through the School of Continuing Education and Summer Sessions.
-You must have the signatures of both your supervisor and the instructor (for fall and spring semesters).
-Contact Continuing Education at (607) 255-4987 about registration information during summer and winter sessions.
+For instructions, see the registration page for Cornell Employees and Retirees.

 Can I use the Part Time (formerly Extramural) and Tuition Aid benefits together?
 Yes, but you cannot receive reimbursement for more than 4 credits per semester.

 Can I get a degree by taking Part Time (formerly extramural) classes?
 No. The School of Continuing Education is not a degree-granting college.